-10 Reasons You Should Be an Operating Room Nurse
+10 Reasons to Be an Operating Room Nurse

 Why would anyone want to become an OR nurse?
 Surgery is a demanding place.
 It will push you to your physical and mental limits.
 There will be days when the docs yell at you.
-And, times when you drag yourself home so tired you can barely remember your name.
+There will be times when you drag yourself home so tired you can barely remember your name.
 Why would anyone put up with this?

 We put up with it because it is so demanding.
 You have to be there, alert every moment.
 You work with other people who are as OCD as you are.
 Everyone pulls their own weight.
 Slackers will not make it in an OR.

 The increase in pay you experience when you are an operating room nurse is not the only reason you stay.
 But, it is a reason.
 Salary is a good thing to look at if you are wondering about changing your career path.
 Operating room nurses make more than other nurses.
-The median salary of a operating room registered nurse in 2016 was $72,180.
-The median salary of a floor nurse was $68,450.
-That is almost $4,000 more per year.
+The median salary of a operating room registered nurse in 2018 was $88,350.
+The median salary of a floor nurse was $75,510.

 Nursing is a caring profession.
 We, as nurses, actually do care about the people we are in charge of.
 Nurses are people who find personal satisfaction in helping others.
 Many floor nurses are of the opinion that OR nurses do not perform a lot of patient care.
 But they are wrong about that.

 In the operating room your main job is patient advocate.
 You are the patient's voice while they are sleeping.
 You are the one who relays information to the family and friends waiting.
 You are the one watching over every patient like a guardian angel.
-Your patient may not be awake to talk with you, but every action you perform is for the good of that patient.
+Your patient may not be awake to talk with you, but every action you perform is for their good.

 3. Instant Gratification